jonnonz1/nz-statute-book/acts/public/2006/evidence-act-2006.md

   (b) any appropriate practical and technical means may be used to enable the Judge, the jury (if any), and any lawyers to see and hear the witness giving evidence, in accordance with any regulations made under section 201:
   (c) in a criminal proceeding, the defendant is able to see and hear the witness, except where the Judge directs otherwise:
   (d) in a proceeding in which a witness anonymity order has been made, effect is given to the terms of that order.
-(2) If a video record of the witness's evidence is to be shown at the hearing of the proceeding, the Judge must give directions under section 103 as to the manner in which cross-examination and re-examination of the witness is to be conducted.
+(2) If a video record of the witness’s evidence is to be shown at the hearing of the proceeding, the Judge must give directions under section 103 as to the manner in which cross-examination and re-examination of the witness is to be conducted.
 (3) The Judge may admit evidence that is given substantially in accordance with the terms of a direction under section 103, despite a failure to observe strictly all of those terms.

 ### 106 Video record evidence
 (1) In a criminal proceeding tried on indictment, the video record evidence of a witness that is to be offered as an alternative way of giving evidence at the trial—
-  (a) must, if a video record of that witness's evidence was offered in evidence at the preliminary hearing, include the same video record; and
+  (a) must, if a video record of that witness’s evidence was offered in evidence at the preliminary hearing, include the same video record; and
   (b) may include a video record made after the preliminary hearing.
 (2) A video record offered as an alternative way of giving evidence must be recorded in compliance with any regulations made under this Act.
 (3) A video record that is to be offered as an alternative way of giving evidence in a proceeding must be offered for viewing by all parties or their lawyers before it is offered in evidence, unless the Judge directs otherwise.